 Run it properly.
 Competent employees.
 Open Shirley Gut Bridge.
-Option 5a2: Sharing of responsibilitie interference with existing plants.
-(A. s; minimal impact to residential communi Termine) ties; construction on Long Island without Long Island recreation Co-ordinate recreational plans for Long Island with treatment plant siting.
+Option 5a2: Sharing of responsibiliti- interference with existing plants.
+(A es; minimal impact to residential communi .
+Termine) ties; construction on Long Island without Long Island recreation Co-ordinate recreational plans for Long Island with treatment plant siting.
 Consider relocation of hospital facility.
 Immediate involvement by City of Boston.
-Traffic impact on Squantum Consider docking facility for shipping, receiving bulk goods and for relief. during construction.
-Locate shipping and staging area.
+Traffic impact on Squantum Consider docking facility for shipping, receiving bulk goods and for relief during construction. , Locate shipping and staging area.
 Funds should be made available for the impacted towns for legal and technical consultants prior to final engineering.
-Reorganize MDC - Develop public relatio they can co-exist with a waste treatmen ns campaign to convince residents that t plant.
-Take immediate action on Boston Harbor CSO's and on I/I. Establish final limit on flows to MDC systems future additions to syst require pre-treatment at source.
-State should declare a moratorium on an system until wastewater plans are final y additional towns feeding in to the MDC ized.
-Option 5b2: Removal of adverse impacts to reduce impacts to Quincy residents. contributor to system and would be sha on residents adjacent to Nut Island and Construction limited to one area with ring in responsibility.
-(Anne Porter) Deer Island.
-Removal of bridge mandatory no residents in area.
-Boston is largest Construction traffic Take down Long Island bridge.
+Reorganize MDC - Develop public relation they can co-exist with a waste treatment ons campaign to convince residents that it plant.
+Take immediate action on Boston Harbor C30's and on I/I. Establish final limit on flows to MDC s require pre-treatment at source. ystems - future additions to system would State should declare a moratorium on an system until wastewater plans are final ny additional towns feeding in to the MDC lized.
+Option 5b2: Removal of adverse impacts on residents adjacent to Mut Island and Deer Island.
+Removal of bridge mandatory to reduce impacts to Quincy residents.
+Construction limited to one area with no residents in area.
+Boston is largest contributor to system and would be sharing in responsibility.
+(Anne Porter) Construction traffic Take down Long Island bridge.
 Special permits may be required for this.

-Barge construction equipment, chlorine.
-Staging area (e.g. Perini in East Boston - Meridian Street Bridge) near access to Bridge and Tunnel - effects on Chelsea traffic and East Boston.
+Barge construction chlorine. equipment, Staging area (e.g. Perini in East Boston - Meridian Street Bridge) near access to Bridge and Tunnel - effects on Chelsea traffic and East Boston.